 6. Wiring Problems Inside the Wall

-Persistent tripping may indicate a deeper wiring issue inside the wall.
-Loose connections, damaged insulation, or improper installation can create electrical imbalance.
+Persistent tripping can signal deeper wiring issues that are not immediately visible.
+Loose connections, damaged insulation, or improper installation can disrupt electrical balance.

 Because GFCI outlets are highly sensitive, they often detect these problems early, similar to issues described in burning smell from outlet warning signs.